Sleddersquid/OptiStera/README.md

-MATLAB files for simulation and plotting
+Code and Models for mechanical